Our Resource Library is growing everyday. We are here to help you with forms, links and guides that you need all in one place.

 A new law taking effect January 14, 2014, seeks to maximize the time the noncustodial parent has by a “right of first refusal” when the custodial parent needs childcare.

-The factors a court must consider include, among other things, the wishes of the parents; the wishes of the child; the relationship between the child and his parents or siblings; the child’s adjustment to his home, school and community; the mental and physical health of everyone involved; the risk or existence of physical violence or abuse by the potential custodian; and the willingness of and ability of each parent to facilitate a good relationship between the child and the other parent.
+The factors a court must consider include, among other things, the wishes of the parents; the wishes of the child; the relationship between the child and his parents and siblings; the child’s adjustment to his home, school and community; the mental and physical health of everyone involved; the risk or existence of physical violence or abuse by the potential custodian; and the willingness of and ability of each parent to facilitate a good relationship between the child and the other parent.

 While joint custody is not always awarded, parents can agree to joint custody or either parent can request joint custody.
 If a parent requests joint custody, the court must take it into consideration.
 The court can also order joint custody on its own motion.
 If the parties can agree to the terms of joint custody, they will enter a “joint parenting agreement” or “JPA” specifying the terms of custody.
 However, if the parties cannot agree to the terms of the JPA, the court can enter a “joint parenting order” which specifies the terms of custody.

 It is important to note that the term “joint custody” does not simply mean the child’s time will be split “50/50” between parents.
 There are technically two types of joint custody: joint residential custody and joint legal custody.
 Joint residential custody involves both parents splitting the time in which the child resides with each of them.
 This could mean the child may reside with one parent 4 days a week and the other parent 3 days a week.
 This is not common and can be very difficult for all involved, especially the child.

 The other and more common type of joint custody is joint legal custody.
 This form of joint custody means both parents share in the major decision making concerning the child, typically related to schooling, healthcare and religion.
 The parent, with whom a child is with, makes the day to day decisions, such as what the child eats, wears and does.